danlibs/LowT3DeathProbabilityCalculator/README.md

 This was based on the research conducted by Carla Daniele Nascimento Pontes and Dr. Rosana Maria Feio Libonati.
 These findings are presented in the paper called "Low T3 Syndrome as a prognostic factor in patients in Intensive Care Unit".

-This app was developed by Daniel Libonati Gomes.
-You are free to modify it as all you want.
+Developed by Daniel Libonati Gomes.